ai-cfia/nachet-backend/README.md

   framework
 - Quart is an asyncio reimplementation of Flask
 - All HTTP requests are handled in `app.py` in the root folder
-- Azure Storage API calls are handled in the `azure_storage_api/azure_Storage_api.py
+- Calls to Azure Blob Storage and the database are handled in the `nachet-backend/storage/datastore_storage_api.py` file that call the [datastore](https://github.com/ai-cfia/ailab-datastore) repo that handles the data
 - Inference results from model endpoint are directly handled in `model_inference/inference.py`